The importance of healthy anger

 • subtle sabotage via procrastination or ‘forgetting’ to do tasks

-Another kind of unhealthy anger is when we push it down completely.
-In those cases, we might not even realize we are angry.
-Holding back anger can cause health problems like high blood pressure, muscle tension, depression, headaches, and anxiety.
-In relationships, it can leave you feeling numb or wanting to pull away from others.
+Another kind of unhealthy anger is when we completely push it down.
+We might not even know we are angry.
+Holding back anger can cause health problems like high blood pressure, tight muscles, depression, headaches, and anxiety.
+In relationships, it can make us feel numb or lead us to pull away from others.

 The dilemma of anger

 Anger is a normal feeling that helps us protect our boundaries.
-Still, it comes with a challenge that can make it hard to handle.
+But it comes with a challenge that can make it hard to handle.

 Anger can feel and look aggressive or confrontational.
 But most of us don’t want to appear aggressive; we want to get along with others.
-Showing anger, especially to people we care about, can make us feel guilty or anxious.
-This is the main challenge with anger: how do we express it in a balanced way, without pushing people away?
+Showing anger can therefore make us feel guilty or anxious.
+We want to express ourselves, but we don’t want to push people away.

 Healthy anger

 We need to find healthy ways to deal with our anger.
-Bottling it up, acting passive-aggressively, or throwing fits of rage are all unhealthy ways to cope.
-Often, these habits stem from fear of truly feeling anger.
+Bottling it up, acting passive-aggressively, or having angry outbursts are all unhealthy ways to cope.